ADHD Assessments

 An adult ADHD assessment provided by West Cork Psychology starts with the adult completing screening questionnaires and follows the HSE Model of Care for Adults with ADHD.

 After this, should an assessment be indicated, you will be sent a questionnaire to fill out in your own time regarding your background and developmental history.
-We will then meet (in person or virtually) and I will gather any extra information that I need about your background, before we collaboratively complete a standardised semi-structured diagnostic interview.
+We will then meet (in person or virtually) and we will gather any extra information that we need about your background, before we collaboratively complete a standardised semi-structured diagnostic interview.
 We may spend approximately two hours together at this stage.

 If we need more time, that is available and we can schedule a follow-up session another day if you are struggling to keep focused.